 I love Ding Qi, his swearing, his child-like sexism, and his all-boys club.
 Him and his crew just need hugs.

 They’ve done nothing wrong and none of them deserves to die.
 Aside from all the murdering, the pillaging, the smuggling, the blackmailing, the backstabbing, that is… I genuinely did not see the mass murdering coming in the middle of the drama—I literally had to pause and make sure I didn’t accidentally marathon to the end because I was freaking out why everybody died in the middle of the story.
 When Song Qi was shot, I almost stopped watching, had I not been curious enough to want to know how the rest of the drama is going to go without most of its supporting characters.

-Needless to say, I didn’t have high opinions of the second 2 folks.
+Needless to say, I don’t have high opinions of the second 2 folks.
 Not even He Lianjing, whom I referred to for multiple episodes as Not-Song Qi until he became Yaoyao’s love interest, and then he was Not-Ding Qi until he fell in love with another character.

 Second 2 Is a Lot More Conventional

 When I wrote earlier that the drama is original, I really meant season 1.
 Maybe it’s because I haven’t watched enough Chinese historical dramas, but I don’t think I’ve ever seen the gangs of the pugilist world depicted as literal organized crime families before.
 They always tend to be… lofty and… weird in a cult-like way, living in mountain and shit.
 Not here.
 These people are literal gangsters with gangster problems, and I just think that’s hilarious.